shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 Now we need to define the networks we want to use.
 Networks specify how we connect Truffle to our Ethereum client and let us set the defaults for web3 which is used to send transactions.
 For this project, we will use the development and the matic network.

 The development network is a special network that Truffle uses by default, generally for testing.
 The basic setup requires a host, a port number, and a network id.
-More information about the configuration can be found in the [truffle-docs](https://www.trufflesuite.com/docs/truffle/reference/configuration).
+More information about the configuration can be found in the [Truffle documentation](https://www.trufflesuite.com/docs/truffle/reference/configuration).

-Add the following code to your truffle-config.js.
+Add the following code to your `truffle-config.js`:

 ```javascript
 require('dotenv').config()